madhikarma/xcode-snippets-swift/README.md

 # xcode-snippets-swift
 Swift code snippets

+# Setup
-Copy all files to ~/Library/Developer/Xcode/UserData/CodeSnippets
+- Copy all files to ~/Library/Developer/Xcode/UserData/CodeSnippets
+- Restart Xcode

+# Setup
+- Use shortcut indicated by filename to autocomplete the code snippet